manishmadugula/Notes/Code/spring.md

 ### Bulkhead Pattern
 - Max Concurrent Calls to the API is configured using BulkHead Annotation, specific limits per API can also be configured.

-## Distributed Tracing
-- We use Zipkin Server to push all the tracing information to a database and also analyze the logs.
-- Sleuth is used to provide a unique trace id which can be traced across multiple microservice for a single request.
-- A rabbit MQ can exisit between microservices and zipkin server, in case zipkin server goes down.

 # Important Jars